 Because passwords can be compromised, they must be protected.
-In the ideal chang- ing of passwords can also fall between these two extremes.
+In the ideal case, a password should be used only once.
+This "one-time password," or OTP, provides maximum security because a new password is required for each new logon.
+A password that is the same for each logon is called a static password.
+A password that changes with each logon is termed a dynamic password.
+The chang- ing of passwords can also fall between these two extremes.
 Passwords can be required to change monthly, quarterly, or at other intervals, depending on the criticality of the information needing protection and the password's frequency of use.
 Obviously, the more times a password is used, the more chance there is of it being compromised.
 A passphrase is a sequence of characters that is usually longer than the allotted number for a password.
 The passphrase is converted into a virtual password by the system.

-A password that changes with each logon is termed a dynamic password.
-The tication server, which services multiple workstations or the host, can perform the authentication.
+In all these schemes, a front-end authentication device or a back-end authentication server, which services multiple workstations or the host, can perform the authentication.
 Passwords can be provided by a number of devices, including tokens, memory cards, and smart cards.